-Mercy College of Northwest Ohio, located in Toledo, Ohio, is a private Catholic institution of higher learning with a focus in healthcare.
-Tracing a heritage to the nursing school founded by the Sisters of Mercy in 1918, Mercy College of Northwest Ohio was incorporated in 1992 and now offers associate of science degrees in Cardiovascular Technology, General Studies, Health Information Technology, Nursing, and Radiologic Technology, and bachelor of science degrees in Nursing and Health Care Administration.
+Mercy College of Ohio, located in Toledo, Ohio, is a private Catholic institution of higher learning with a focus in healthcare.
+Tracing a heritage to the nursing school founded by the Sisters of Mercy in 1918, Mercy College of Ohio was incorporated in 1992 and now offers associate of science degrees in Cardiovascular Technology, General Studies, Health Information Technology, Nursing, and Radiologic Technology, and Bachelor of Science degrees in Nursing, Human Biology^{}, Medical Imaging^{} and Health Care Administration and credit certificates in EMT-Paramedic, Ophthalmic Technology, and Polysomnography.
 Mercy College also provides continuing education and other community services enabling individuals to develop knowledge, skills, and interests in various facets of healthcare and health science.
 The College expanded in 2002 to include a Youngstown, Ohio Site which offers an associate of science degree in Nursing.
 Mercy takes great pride in the quality healthcare education it provides to every student.
 More than an educational institution, Mercy College is a true family, with each member embracing the spirit, mission, and heritage set forth by the founders of the College.
 The Mercy College vision has remained true: As a faith-based community of learners, we envision creating leaders who value intellectual inquiry and social responsibility by living the Mercy core values.
 The College seeks to nurture the whole person and to inspire students to be of service and to mentor others through the twenty-first century and beyond.
 It is precisely these traits that equip each graduate with the resources - and the edge - they need to truly make a difference - the Mercy difference.